ePSIC-DLS/User-Notebooks/ePSIC_Standard_Notebooks/README.md

 # Notice
 - This guide is only valid if you're using the jupyterhub server of Diamond Light Source
+- __The notebooks will submit jobs to the DLS cluster node for data processing, so users should set the ssh key setting__
 - The ipython notebooks or Python scripts should be modified if you want to perform them on your computer system
 - This workflow has been optimised for the Python kernel of 'epsic3.10'
 ![Notice](img/jupyterhub_kernel.png)